azuredevcollege/trainingdays/day4/challenges/00-challenge-org.md

 - Create a GitHub organization
 - Invite organization members and assign roles
 - Create your first repository
-- Create a team and assign permission to a repository
+- Create a team and assign permissions to a repository

 ## Table Of Contents